 Another Tinling wearer was Billie Jean King.
 King famously wore a Tinling piece for her ‘Battle of the Sexes’ match with Bobby Riggs.
 King was known for her aggressive play, which required practicality in her sportswear.
 However, she accented her short white dresses with fashion touches like pointed collars, pleated skirts, and graphic patterns.

 Embed from Getty Images

 Although older than many of her tennis competitors, amateur player Renée Richards had the “tennis look.”
 Tall with high cheekbones and gorgeous chestnut brown hair, Richards had beauty and excellent athletic skills.
-As a Yale graduate, prominent ophthalmologist, winner of a singles title in 1979, and a coach to Czech tennis player Martina Navratilova, one would think Richards had it all.
+As a Yale graduate, a prominent ophthalmologist, winner of a singles title, and coach to Czech tennis player Martina Navratilova, one would think Richards had it all.

 However, Richards became one of the most controversial figures in 1970s tennis because she was trans.
 Nearly forgotten today, Richards was one of the first transgendered persons to become a public figure in sports.
 She was outed after she won a chance to compete in the U.S. Open in 1976 and once the secret was revealed, Richards was seen as a threat.
 Many claimed that her strength would be too overpowering against female competitors.
 Instead of hiding, Richards embraced and accentuated her appearance.
 She always sported gold hoop earrings, mini dresses, and after noticing players wearing crosses, Richards added a mezuzah necklace to her wardrobe to display her Jewish faith.